News We Recently Launched AD Migrator and AD Reporter.

 Approved By Anuraag Singh

-The default search becomes difficult as unlike disabled users which can be easily identified thanks to the icon change, there is no such visual indicator for inactive users.
+The default search becomes difficult as unlike disabled computers which can be easily identified thanks to the icon change, there is no such visual indicator for inactive users (Or any inactive object for that matter).
 So admins have to rely on secondary tactics.

 No matter the reason don’t delay the identification and disabling process as inactive users pose an even greater security threat than disabled ones.